Simple Guide To Building An Email Marketing Guide For Your Small Business

 An email marketing list that works for your small business will usually utilise several tools like pop-ups, loyalty and referral programs, exclusive offers, etc.

-2. Relevant pop-ups
+2. Utilise relevant pop-ups

 If forms are a friendly, casual way of enticing people to join your mailing list, pop-ups are the big guns, with some studies showing that they convert an average of about 11.09%.
+Younger demographics are more influenced by this tactic as it reinforces impulse buying and purchase intent (Balhareth, 2023).

 This is because pop-ups are in your face and are hard to ignore.
 Although that makes them great for getting attention, it can be incredibly annoying to those who aren’t interested.
 So, using them sparingly and in the right circumstances would be best.